-Women’s fashion in the 1940s, focused on creating an hourglass silhouette, whilst incorporating masculine details.
-A big favourite of the time, was of course, shoulder padding.
-Women were most notably seen in tailored high waist tops and A-line skirts that came down to the knee.
+Women’s fashion in the 1940s focused on creating an hourglass silhouette whilst incorporating masculine details.
+A big favourite of the time was, of course, shoulder padding.
+This military look often appeared in men’s jackets, and after Joan Crawford wore them in Letty Lynton in 1932, women started to adopt the style, too.
+The large shoulders helped to bulk the frame of women, and possibly to make them seem more like their male counterparts in the workplace.
+Women most notably wore tailored, high-waisted tops and A-line skirts that came down to the knee.

-Necklines of dresses came in an array of shapes, some were square, others slit, they could also be keyhole or v-necked.
-Dresses were always modest, revealing very little skin.
+The neckline of dresses came in an array of shapes: some were square, others slit, keyhole or v-neck.
+Even though hemlines were rising, dresses were always modest and revealed very little skin.
 Evening dresses were the exception to the rule, showing off spaghetti straps or halter necks.

-The dresses featured distinctive elements, these included – Gibson or mutton sleeves, long sleeves with a point at the end combined with a high v-neck collar, ‘sweetheart’ shaping high on the neckline and netting.
-The waist was highlighted, creating a focus on the ‘v’ silhouette.
+The dresses featured distinctive elements.
+The sleeves became statements, as fabric became easier to come by.
+For wedding dresses, big sleeves represented a return to the woman being unburdened by manual labour.
+The waist was often highlighted, creating a focus on the ‘v’ silhouette.
 Colours of the gowns were predominantly white, off-white, ivory or beige.

 Carole Landis, 1943